 We love the Upper West Side neighborhood, having lived there for more than 5+ years after moving to NYC many years ago.
 It is one of New York City's most iconic neighborhoods, located just west of Central Park to the Hudson River.
 It's beautiful tree-lined streets, prewar architecture, and inviting brownstones appeal to a wide audience, making it a favorite of New Yorkers, as well as movie and tv directors.
 I'm sure most everyone remembers how the neighborhood was portrayed when they watched You've Got Mail, When Harry Met Sally, Seinfeld and, most recently, The Marvelous Mrs. Maisel.

 While it's residential crowd provides for a more quaint atmosphere than, perhaps, Midtown or some parts of Downtown, it's a great neighborhood for everyday living.
 There are areas of the UWS that are vibrant both day and night (think Zabars, Fairway, Citarella, Fiorello's, The Smith, Trader Joes, Bar Boulud, AMC Theaters, to name a few).
 And, the neighborhood is filled with a great cross-section of people, including families and singles.
 The character of the neighborhood prompted us to locate our office in the Upper West Side, in the Lincoln Center neighborhood at the corner of West 67th and Columbus Avenue.

 Upper West Side Real Estate Market Guide

-Since the Upper West Side is already very established, the neighborhood doesn't see a lot of large scale new development.
+Since the Upper West Side is already very established, the neighborhood doesn't see a lot of large scale new development of new homes.
 With the addition of new projects like Waterline Square and One West End Avenue, the neighborhood is now fully built.
 Accordingly, we don't expect to see any future large-scale new development in any one part of the UWS.
 Rather, we'll see a handful of new boutique buildings or conversions every year, but nothing on a grand scale like we have seen over the past 10 years along the Hudson River.